openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Many other channels accept REFRESH commands to initiate a poll, but sending one should not normally be necessary.

-## Radio RA2 Configuration File Example
+## RadioRA 2 Configuration File Example

 demo.things: